Google Drive Connector for SQL Server

 • Consume real-time Google Drive data in SQL Server

-• Consume realtime Google Drive API data in SQL Server
+• Consume real-time Google Drive API data in SQL Server

 • Google Drive ODBC Driver | ODBC Driver for Google Drive | ODBC Google Drive Driver | SSIS Google Drive Source | SSIS Google Drive Destination